- Written by Dr.Mehmet Demircioglu

 Social media is useful only when it makes the consultation more precise.
 Bring examples.
 Ask why a result works.
 Ask whether your hair, donor supply, age, medication situation, crown pattern, and hairline goal are comparable.
 Ask who performs the critical steps.
 Ask what cannot be promised.

-If the clinic welcomes those questions, you will learn more.
+If the clinic welcomes those questions, you get more useful answers.
 If the clinic becomes vague, rushed, or sales driven, the impressive post has already done its job for them.
 If you cannot explain why the result relates to your own case, leave it as inspiration.
 The result you live with is not created by the post you saw.
 It is created by diagnosis, planning, incision design, graft handling, donor management, and follow up.
 Use social media for curiosity, not commitment.